All classes are available In Person and/or Virtually!

 Yes.
 Many literature, civics, and art classes for High School have an Honors version, and we can discuss this when a class is selected.

-What about eighth grades?
+What about eighth grade?

 That is a great question!
 Eighth graders sometimes are ready for High school level classes like literature and Art History; you know your student best, and I’m happy o include them.
 Most states will only allow eighth-graders to receive High School credit for English and Math classes taken before ninth grade.
 Please check with your Accountability association for more information.
 In the class descriptions, I have noted my High school classes that are also available for eighth grade.